knarkzel/canvas/README.md

 Commands:
-  login        Login and store token assignments  Fetch assignments from Canvas help         Print this message or the help of the given subcommand(s)
+  login        Login and store token courses      Get courses for this semester assignments  Fetch assignments that aren't completed yet help         Print this message or the help of the given subcommand(s)

 Options: